-Summary: Twino actually outdates many other similar European platforms in terms of age but in the past few years it seems to have suffered where others have flourished: total loan origination now ranks well behind that of Mintos and investors are now suffering from a lack of loans and cash drag as the loans with protection have become very popular.
+Summary of Twino Review: Twino actually outdates many other similar European platforms in terms of age.
+In the past few years it seems to have suffered where others have flourished: total loan origination now ranks well behind that of Mintos.
+Investors are now suffering from a lack of loans and cash drag as the loans with protection have become very popular.
 If you are happy to invest without a buy-back and can diversify accordingly then Twino may be worth the risk but if not the drought periods may really bite into returns.

 Here is a table to show how Twino compares to others: